 Sri Lanka From Your Living Room

-IMMERSE YOURSELF IN SRI LANKAN CULTURE WITH A CUP OF CEYLON
+IMMERSE YOURSELF IN CULTURE WITH A CUP OF CEYLON

-Getting accustomed to a country before visiting is a great way to fully understand its culture.
-Sri Lanka’s history is challenging and enthralling and is definitely worth learning a bit about before visiting.
-So, why not dive into a book and sink into your sofa with a cup of Sri Lanka’s finest tea, Ceylon.
-One sip and you’ll be transported over to the island’s luscious tea fields.
-Below are some great books on Sri Lankan culture.
+Getting accustomed to a country before visiting is a great way to understand its culture.
+Sri Lanka's history is enthralling and definitely worth learning about before visiting for a bit of context!
+Why not dive into a book and sink into your sofa with a cup of Sri Lanka's finest teas, Ceylon.
+One sip and you're transported over to the island's luscious tea fields!
+Some great books on Sri Lanka include...

-This Divided Island- Stories From The Sri Lankan War, written by Samantha Subramanian, a journalist from New Delhi, gives a fascinating insight into the Sri Lankan War that struck the island for many years.
-Understanding the war is a wonderful way to get to know the people, and will give you knowledge few visitors have.
+This Divided Island - Stories From The Sri Lankan War by Samantha Subramanian, a journalist from New Delhi, gives a fascinating insight into the Sri Lankan War that struck the island for many years.
+Understanding the war is a wonderful way to get to know the people, and will give you knowledge few travellers have.

-A Village In The Jungle by Leonard Woolf is possibly one of the best Sri Lankan novels.
-Woolf spent eight years in Sri Lanka between 1904 and 1912.
-The story unravels his personal hardships and mysteries of life in the tropics.
-His period in Sri Lanka gave Woolf first-hand insight into what it’s like to live in the deep, hot, intense jungle.
+A Village In The Jungle by Leonard Woolf is possibly one of the best novels about Sri Lankan.
+Woolf spent eight years in Sri Lanka between 1904 and 1912, and the story unravels his personal hardships and mysteries of life in the tropics.

-Island Of A Thousand Mirrors, written by Sri Lankan writer, Nayomi Munaweera gives a young perspective of the Sri Lankan conflict.
-Her book, tells the story of a Sinhala girl and a Tamil girl that surpass the conflict of their cultures.
-Sinhala and Tamil are two prominent ethnic groups in Sri Lanka.
+Island Of A Thousand Mirrors by Sri Lankan writer Nayomi Munaweera gives a young perspective of the Sri Lankan conflict.
+Her book tells the story of a Sinhala girl and a Tamil girl that surpass the conflict of their cultures.

-GET DOWN WITH THE LOCALS WITH SOME LOCAL LANGUAGE
+GET DOWN WITH THE LOCALS USING YOUR LANGUAGE SKILLS

-Sri Lankans love it when we speak their language.
-Whip out a phrase or two and your tuk driver or waiter will be grinning from ear to ear.
-The most prominent language is Sinhalese, spoken widely throughout the country, followed by Tamil found mostly heard in the north and east coast.
-So here are some good to know phrases in Sinhalese to help you on your way.
+Sri Lankans LOVE when we speak their language.
+Or at least try!
+Whip out a phrase or two and your tuk tuk driver will be grinning from ear to ear.
+The most prominent language spoken throughout the country is Sinhalese, followed by Tamil found mostly heard in the north and on the east coast.
+So here are some handy phrases in Sinhalese to have up your sleeve when you go:

 Hello - Ayubowan (a-yu-bow-an)